vigneshvicky123456/Expense_Tracker/README.md

 Please adhere to this project's `code of conduct`.

-To contribute to Quiz App, please follow these steps:
+To contribute to Expense Tracker, please follow these steps:
 1. Fork the repository
 2. Create a new branch for your changes
 3. Commit and push your changes to the new branch